Rawhide release & package build

 git push -u origin fedora-<version>

-After the branching is done, you also need to update infrastructure on the master branch.
+After the branching is done, you also need to update infrastructure on the main branch.
 Switch to that branch:

 Edit branch specific settings: